11.1 Managing Child Deaths

 It is expected that children with a life limiting or life threatening condition will die prematurely although, it is not possible to anticipate when, or in what manner they will die.

-On receipt of a call regarding a dead or moribund child the ambulance control centre should contact the Norfolk police control room on 101 to inform them.
+- On receipt of a call regarding a dead or moribund child the ambulance control centre should contact the Norfolk police control room on 101 to inform them.

-The police initial responders should attend the scene, assess if there are any suspicious circumstances and deal with the death, in-line with sudden unexpected death police policies and procedures.
+- The police initial responders should attend the scene, assess if there are any suspicious circumstances and deal with the death, in-line with sudden unexpected death police policies and procedures.

-The police control room should inform the MASH police/Children’s Advice and Duty Service (CADS) who will undertake multi-agency information sharing and checks on family and siblings.
+- The police control room should inform the MASH police/Children’s Advice and Duty Service (CADS) who will undertake multi-agency information sharing and checks on family and siblings.

-Ambulance service, police and other professionals attending the scene should attempt resuscitation unless clearly inappropriate and the child should be transferred to an emergency department prior to their death being declared.
+Ambulance service, police and other professionals attending the scene should attempt resuscitation unless clearly inappropriate (see below*) and the child should be transferred to an emergency department prior to their death being declared.

-All professionals in attendance should record, using standard agency processes and forms, the circumstances of how the child was found and any information provided by the parents/carers or surmised from their actions, appearance or living conditions that may be of help in explaining the circumstances of the child’s death/collapse.
+- All professionals in attendance should record, using standard agency processes and forms, the circumstances of how the child was found and any information provided by the parents/carers or surmised from their actions, appearance or living conditions that may be of help in explaining the circumstances of the child’s death/collapse.
 (This information should be provided to the rapid response team/CDOP and Police).